swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 ```

 Amazingly, this code looks almost exactly like the code in the very first "dependency retention" example.
 No dependencies are passed in, and it's all very clean.
-Of course, there's a lot more complexity under the hood, and unlike "dependency retention" example, we also need to write the interpreter!
+Of course, there's a lot more complexity under the hood, and unlike the "dependency retention" example, we are not done yet.
+We also need to write the interpreter!

 ## Designing the instructions and interpreter for our example